Irvine Barclay Theatre: Celebrating 30 Years of Performing Arts, Music & Engaging Speakers

 Since opening in 1990, Irvine Barclay Theatre has emerged as one of California's most imaginative and innovative performing arts venues.
 A unique collaborative venture between the City of Irvine, the University of California, Irvine, and private donors, Irvine Barclay Theatre has firmly established itself as a premier venue offering a wide array of programming with top artists.

-The 750-seat "jewel box" theatre, which is nationally renowned for its intimate atmosphere, superb acoustics, and high quality production facilities, offers classic ballet and contemporary dance; theater arts, including the renowned National Theatre Live, which broadcasts performances from London’s West End in HD; National Geographic Live, offering fascinating presentations by today’s leading explorers, scientists and photographers; a variety of music genres, including this season’s launch of country music, and one of the leading jazz series on the West Coast.
-This season also debuted the new Fresh Take series, featuring esteemed speakers and authors sharing their work and their take on today.
+The 750-seat "jewel box" theater, which is nationally renowned for its intimate atmosphere, superb acoustics, and high quality production facilities, offers classic ballet and contemporary dance; theater arts, including the renowned National Theatre Live, which broadcasts performances from London’s West End in HD; National Geographic Live, offering fascinating presentations by today’s leading explorers, scientists and photographers; a variety of music genres, one of the leading jazz series on the West Coast; and esteemed speakers and authors sharing their work and their take on today.

 Irvine Barclay Theatre was established to broaden the scope, availability and appreciation of performing arts in Orange County.
 The vision was to showcase top quality artists, provide a superior facility for local and regional arts groups, and to enhance UCI's educational mission, particularly the programs generated by its Claire Trevor School of the Arts.
 The theatre name honors the late Richard Barclay, an area philanthropist who provided the leading gift for the theatre's construction.